-62. When will industry auditors have access (for a fee) to the AO auditor training?
+60. Will industry auditors have access (for a fee) to the AO auditor training?
 [Will training be available for manufacturers to ensure that its QMS will meet the MDSAP criteria?]

 Computer-based on-line training modules have been created describing the MDSAP Audit Model that is to be used by Auditing Organizations to conduct audits of Medical Device manufacturers.
-This training is a requirement for each Auditing Organization auditor who will be conducting MDSAP Pilot audits.
-The training is not being made available to non-Auditing Organization certification bodies or to medical device manufacturers.
-Future availability is under consideration.
+This training is a requirement for each Auditing Organization auditor who will be conducting MDSAP audits.
+Due to limited availability of licenses agreement the training is not being made available to non-Auditing Organization certification bodies or to medical device manufacturers.
+However some of the MDSAP training modules are available on the MDSAP webpage - CDRH Learn (Postmarket Activities Section/ Inspections - Global Harmonization); scroll down to "Postmarket Activities - (New module 2/9/17)".

-63. For manufacturers already holding ISO 13485 certification under the CMDCAS program how would they transition to the MDSAP program?
+61. For manufacturers already holding ISO 13485 certification under the CMDCAS program how would they transition to the MDSAP program?
 Will a full initial audit be required?

-During the MDSAP Pilot, in order to minimize the impact on ongoing certifications under CMDCAS, the MDSAP audit cycle may be synchronized with the CMDCAS audit cycle.
+In order to minimize the impact on ongoing certifications under CMDCAS, the MDSAP audit cycle may be synchronized with the CMDCAS audit cycle.
 Medical device manufacturers can participate in the MDSAP Pilot at their convenience and therefore their first MDSAP audit may be a surveillance audit.
 To be noted that in this case: